rocky-linux/documentation/docs/books/disa_stig/disa_stig_part3.md

 # Introduction

-In part 1 of this series we covered how to build our web server with the base RHEL8 DISA STIG applied, and in part 2 we learned how to test the STIG compliance with the OpenSCAP tool.
-Now we’re going to actually do something with the system, and build a simple web application and apply the DISA web server STIG: <https://www.stigviewer.com/stig/web_server/>
+In part 1 of this series, we covered how to build our web server with the base RHEL8 DISA STIG applied, and in part 2, we learned how to test the STIG compliance with the OpenSCAP tool.
+Now we’re going to do something with the system, build a simple web application and apply the DISA web server STIG: <https://www.stigviewer.com/stig/web_server/>

 First lets compare what we’re getting into here, the RHEL 8 DISA STIG is targeted at a very specific platform so the controls are pretty easy to understand in that context, test, and apply.
-Application STIGs have to be portable across multiple platforms, so the content here is generic in order to work on different linux distributions (RHEL, Ubuntu, SuSE, etc)**.
-This means that tools like OpenSCAP won’t help us audit/remediate the configuration, we’re going to have to do this manually.
+Application STIGs have to be portable across multiple platforms, so the content here is generic to work on different Linux distributions (RHEL, Ubuntu, SuSE, etc)**.
+Tools like OpenSCAP won’t help us audit/remediate the configuration.
+We’re going to have to do this manually.
 Those STIGs are:

-* Apache 2.4 V2R5 - Server; which applies to the web server itself
+* Apache 2.4 V2R5 - Server, which applies to the web server itself
-* Apache 2.4 V2R5 - Site; Which applies to the web application / web site
+* Apache 2.4 V2R5 - Site, which applies to the web application / website

-For our guide, we’re going to create a simple web server that does nothing more than serve static content.
-We can use the changes we make here to make a base image and then use this base image when we build more complex web servers later.
+For our guide, we will create a simple web server that does nothing more than serve static content.
+We can use the changes we make here to make a base image, and then we can use this base image when we build more complex web servers later.

 ## Apache 2.4 V2R5 Server Quickstart